WordPress Widgets Beginners Guide & Usage Tips

 Wondering why?
 Here’s an example:

-But, if plugins and widgets were separate, then that would mean that the developers of Monarch would have to create two separate products — one a Plugin and one a Widget — to create a single entity and provide a better overall product.
+But, if plugins and widgets were separate, then that would mean that the developers of Monarch would have to create two different products — one a Plugin and one a Widget — to create a single entity and provide a better overall product.

 That would also mean instead of installing one thing you would need to install two if you wanted that additional feature with that plugin.
 Ultimately, that would just be more work for everyone.

-Mainly, just for keeping WordPress simple.
+Mainly just to keep WordPress simple.

-How do I get more Widgets?
+How do I get more WordPress Widgets?

-Chances are that after reading up to this point in the post, you’ve already figured out that there are a couple ways to get more widgets for your site:
+Chances are that after reading up to this point in the post, you’ve already figured out that there are a couple of ways to get more widgets for your site:

 Those are the easy ways to get new Widgets and widgetized areas on your website.

 The other option is to hand-code a new widget in your files.
 That can be complicated, however, unless you’re a developer or know your way around code like PHP.
-Since working with PHP and adding new code to your site can really muck up the works when done incorrectly, it’s best not to mess with stuff unless you know exactly what you’re doing.
+Since working with PHP and adding new code to your site can muck up the work when done incorrectly, it’s best not to mess with stuff unless you know exactly what you’re doing.